Lexus IS: 2001–2003

-In July 2000, a hatchback/station wagon model, the AS300 (chassis code JCE10), was introduced featuring a 3.0-litre 2JZ-GE straight-six engine.
-Equipped with rear- or all-wheel drive (JCE10, RWD Gita wagon; JCE15, 4WD Gita wagon), the AS300 was only available with an automatic gearbox; a five-speed automatic for the RWD Gita wagon and a four-speed automatic for the 4WD Gita wagon.
-The six-cylinder version (2JZ-GE) was only available in Japan on the Gita models.
-Additionally, a six-speed manual transmission was introduced to the AS200 (chassis code GXE10).
+In July 2001, a hatchback/station wagon model, the AS300 (chassis code JCE10W), was introduced featuring a 3.0-litre 2JZ-GE straight-six engine.
+Equipped with rear- or all-wheel drive (JCE10W, RWD Gita wagon; JCE15W, 4WD Gita wagon), the AS300 was only available with an automatic gearbox; a five-speed automatic for the RWD Gita wagon and a four-speed automatic for the 4WD Gita wagon.
+The six-cylinder version (2JZ-GE) was only available on the Gita models in Japan.
+Additionally, a six-speed manual transmission was introduced to the AS200 as an option (chassis code GXE10W), as well as an all-wheel drive version (chassis code GXE15W) in January 2002.
 In the US, the IS 300 sedan debuted in July 2000 as 2001 model and the wagon debuted in 2001 as a 2002 model with the same 3.0-litre six-cylinder engine (the 2.0-litre six-cylinder was not available), while in Europe, the IS 300 joined the IS 200 in the model lineup.
 The IS 300 models were initially only available with the five-speed automatic transmission in all markets.
 A five-speed manual – the six-speed manual from the 2-litre model was not designed for the torque put out by the larger 2JZ-GE engine – was made available in the US in 2001 for the 2002 model year.
 The manual option was not available on the SportCross wagon.
 Lexus aimed for 15 percent of American IS 300 sales to be manuals.
 Visually, the exterior of the European IS 200 Sport and 300 were almost identical, the only differences being the boot insignia and the larger-engined model initially having clear front indicators (later generalized throughout the range).